 AO Interconnect Links Physical Connections

-AO to interconnectivity is established in minimum 1 of the 5 regional POI´s (AO-RPOI) which are physically based in the switching office locations (Asse, Hoboken, Gent, Roeselare, Hasselt), where the WS-BNG will be located. offers single or multiple 1Gbps, 10 Gbps or 100 Gbps link connections.
-If the link between AO and is a combination of multiple physical links, LAG support is required with LACP.
+AO to Wyre interconnectivity is established in minimum 1 of the 5 regional POI´s (AO-RPOI) which are physically based in the Wyre switching office locations (Asse, Hoboken, Gent, Roeselare, Hasselt), where the WS-BNG will be located.
+Wyre offers single or multiple 1Gbps, 10 Gbps or 100 Gbps link connections.
+If the link between AO and Wyre is a combination of multiple physical links, LAG support is required with LACP.

-The first RPOI the AO needs to connect to the RPOI in one of the regions to be selected by .
+The first RPOI the AO needs to connect to the RPOI in one of the regions to be selected by Wyre.

 Initially, there might be a single WS-BNG (possibly redundant) that will be used for all five regions.
 There will be a logical separation per region on the WS-BNG and the interconnect link.

 There will be a restriction for the aggregated bandwidth of logical RPOI links.
-If the bandwidth for an interconnect exceed 10Gbps, reserves the right to request the AO to interconnect to additional RPOI’s.
-The order in which the RPOI’s need to be added will be defined by taking into account the characteristics of the AO traffic resulting from the AO end-users.
-The purpose of adding RPOI’s should be to have the traffic spread out evenly throughout the network bearing in mind that offload of the AO traffic should be done as close to the source as possible.
+If the bandwidth for an interconnect exceed 10Gbps, Wyre reserves the right to request the AO to interconnect to additional RPOI’s.
+The order in which the RPOI’s need to be added will be defined by Wyre taking into account the characteristics of the AO traffic resulting from the AO end-users.
+The purpose of adding RPOI’s should be to have the traffic spread out evenly throughout the Wyre network bearing in mind that offload of the AO traffic should be done as close to the source as possible.

-The different possibilities to realize the required physical link for the interconnect is described in the document TLN_WRO_TA_T_T_PAAA Co-location and physical interconnect.
+The different possibilities to realize the required physical link for the interconnect is described in the document WRO_TA_T_T_PAAA Co-location and physical interconnect.

 AO Interconnect Links Traffic Routing

-AO BB Traffic will be routed towards the AO backbone through to AO BB interconnect link.
+AO BB Traffic will be routed towards the AO backbone through Wyre to AO BB interconnect link.
 All traffic is forced over the AO interconnect link.
 A router redundancy protocol must be used for redundant interconnect links.

-Even if the destination of traffic is in the network, the BB traffic will always be routed to the AO network primarily and it will be the responsibility of the AO network to route it back to destination which is in network in this case.
+Even if the destination of traffic is in the Wyre network, the BB traffic will always be routed to the AO network primarily and it will be the responsibility of the AO network to route it back to destination which is in Wyre network in this case.

-AO VOD IP traffic will be routed towards the AO backbone through to AO VOD interconnect link.
+AO VOD IP traffic will be routed towards the AO backbone through Wyre to AO VOD interconnect link.
 Not all traffic is forced over the AO interconnect link.
 Refer to the ROTV and AIDTV Architecture document for the details of the traffic flows.

 AO Interconnect Links Redundancy

-offers link redundancy, based on redundant interface cards for AO interconnections to ensure that networks continue to function in the presence of single points of link failure.
+Wyre offers link redundancy, based on redundant interface cards for AO interconnections to ensure that networks continue to function in the presence of single points of link failure.

 AO IP Range/Address Space